simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

     * **Amazon - Titan Text G1 - Express**
     * **Amazon - Titan Embeddings G1 - Text**
     * **Anthropic - Claude V2**
+    * **Anthropic - Claude 3 Sonnet**  (anthropic.claude-3-sonnet-20240229-v1:0)
     - Note: you may enable other models if you like.
 Generally there is little or no charge to enable a specific model, only acceptance of a license agreement.
 The _Titan_ models from Amazon are relatively inexpensive.
+    - Over time, the available Bedrock models and the defaults used in Spring AI change.
+You may encounter cases where you need to enable and specify models not on this list.
     10. Click **Submit**.
 It may take a few moments for the model to become active.

     Note:  [Amazon Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) for chat/text is based on input and output tokens, and varies depending on the model chosen.
 Tokens currently cost between $0.00015 and $0.02 per thousand input tokens, $0.00125 and $0.024 per thousand output tokens.
 It is always a good idea to double-check the pricing page when using a cloud provider.